AngleProtocol/angle-assets/README.md

-# angle-assets
+# Angle Protocol assets & design system

-A repository for Angle branding assets.
-You can use these assets when showcasing Angle as partner, or creating visual content.
+A repository for Angle Protocol branding assets.

+You should use these assets when showcasing Angle as partner, or creating visual content.

+The `Angle_Design_System.pdf` file presents the design system of the protocol.